IBM-Cloud/terraform-provider-ibm/website/docs/d/is_zone.html.markdown

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `status` - (String) The status of the zone.
+- `data_center` - (String) The physical data center assigned to this logical zone.
+If absent, no physical data center has been assigned.
+- `universal_name` - (String) The universal name for this zone.
+Will be absent if this zone has a status of unassigned.